kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Henry is Brazilian, gay, gypsy, and has a bag full of illegal substances; hallucinogens, uppers, downers, you name it, and he's not afraid to tell everyone about it.
 - He has glasses which film video and he has no problem with getting connected to any app in China, which is extraordinary.
 - He's very rich after the death of his first husband.
+- He's a witch, he declares and tells us story after story of spells he did, or the times he was possessed by Ganesha, and such and such... and I was thinking *this man has forgotten God* and I was a bit worried about him because of this especially because we were off to literally visit God.
-- Henry is the obvious one, but too obvious in fact, it's very easy to set Henry up as a poisoner.
+- Henry is the obvious one, but too obvious in fact, it's very easy to set Henry up as a poisoner and he may well be one already.
-- After poisoning at Everest Base Camp, and over the next month or so on Substack (where I had started to talk directly to the CIA in Dublin in exactly the same way I spoke to criminal gangs on X and eventually got so sick of them deleted my account), Henry starts to get mentioned, a lot.
+- After poisoning at Everest Base Camp, and over the next month or so on Substack (where I had started to talk directly to the CIA in Dublin in exactly the same way I speak/spoke to criminal gangs on X and eventually got so sick of them deleted my account), Henry starts to get mentioned, a lot.
 - It's too easy to point the finger at Henry.
 - He's gypsy and so they think I'll be instantaneously suspicious of him, but they don't know I know how much the gypsy community love me and how I love them back.
-- I told Henry this, he went quiet on me, and looked sad.
+- I told Henry this, he went quiet on me and looked sad.
-- Perhaps that's my next stop, Sainte Marie de le Mer, wdyt?
+- Was this behavior coming from an instruction in his ear?
-- And the interesting thing about all the "chatter" about him while I was online in Bali was that they always used the name "Henry", but he had not used this name to introduce himself, not once.
+- And the interesting thing about all the "chatter" about him while I was online in Bali was that - it was coming in after I wrote about Tibet - they always used the name "Henry", but he had not used this name to introduce himself, not once.
 - He had called himself Luis - but originally told me a fuller story about how he was Henrique, but pronounced it as far away from the sound of the word "Henry" as you can get - and in the end we all called him Ricky!
 - So I'm very suspicious about them pointing the finger at him, and due to his gypsy background and his bag of drugs, his prostitute mother, and everything else he said, I believe they set him up as prime suspect in case it all went tits up.
+- He was nuts and I liked him.
+He may have been high quite a lot.
+I translated his Spanish for him a bit too.
 - No-one ever called him Henry, but because you have been, I will.

 #### The Indian